Dortmund made easy work of Galatasaray with a huge win.

 The Germany international wasted another chance when he shot straight at Muslera from the edge of the box, before Kagawa dragged wide from 20 yards after showing neat foot work.

-But Ramos capped the result in the 83rd minute as he collected fellow substitute Ilkay Gundogan's throughball and kept his cool to give Dortmund a huge shot in the arm ahead of a home game against Hannover when they return to domestic action this weekend.
+But Ramos capped the result in the 83rd minute as he collected fellow substitute Ilkay Gundogan's throughball and kept his cool to give Dortmund a huge shot in the arm ahead of a home game against Hannover when it returns to domestic action this weekend.